ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

        git tag vX.Y.Z

-    Push the commit and the tag using this command:
+    Push the commit and the tag it using this command:

     .. code-block:: text